-- Cholangiocarcinoma (CCA), according to Policy 9.4.C.i: Requirements for Cholangiocarcinoma MELD or PELD Score Exceptions - Cystic fibrosis, according to Policy 9.4.C.ii: Requirements for Cystic Fibrosis MELD or PELD Score Exceptions - Familial amyloid polyneuropathy, according to Policy 9.4.C.iii: Requirements for Familial Amyloid Polyneuropathy (FAP) MELD or PELD Score Exceptions - Hepatic artery thrombosis, according to Policy 9.4.C.iv: Requirements for Hepatic Artery Thrombosis (HAT) MELD or PELD Score Exceptions - Hepatopulmonary syndrome, according to Policy 9.4.C.v: Requirements for Hepatopulmonary Syndrome (HPS) MELD or PELD Score Exceptions - Metabolic disease, according to Policy 9.4.C.vi: Requirements for Metabolic Disease MELD or PELD Score Exceptions

-103 Portopulmonary hypertension, according to Policy 9.4.C.vii: Requirements for 104 Portopulmonary Hypertension MELD or PELD Score Exceptions 105 • Primary hyperoxaluria, according to Policy 9.4.C.viii: Requirements for Primary Hyperoxaluria 106 MELD or PELD Score Exceptions 107 Hepatocellular carcinoma, according to Policy 9.4.C.ix: Requirements for Hepatocellular 108 Carcinoma (HCC) MELD or PELD Score Exception 109 110 9.4.C.i Requirements for Cholangiocarcinoma (CCA) MELD or 111 PELD Score Exceptions 112 A candidate will receive a MELD or PELD score exception for CCA, if the candidate's 113 114 transplant hospital meets all the following qualifications: 115 1.
-Submite a written protocol for nations care to the Liver and Intestinal Organ 116 Submits a written protocol for patient care to the Liver and Intestinal Organ Transplantation Committee that must include all of the following: 117 118 a.
-Candidate selection criteria b.
-Administration of neoadjuvant therapy before transplantation 119 c.
-Operative staging to exclude any patient with regional hepatic lymph node 120 metastases, intrahepatic metastases, or extrahepatic disease 121 d.
-Any data requested by the Liver and Intestinal Organ Transplantation 122 Committee 123 124 2.
-Documents that the candidate meets the diagnostic criteria for hilar CCA with a 125 malignant appearing stricture on cholangiography and one of the following: 126 a.
-Biopsy or cytology results demonstrating malignancy 127 b.
-Carbohydrate antigen 19-9 greater than 100 U/mL in absence of cholangitis 128 c.
-Aneuploidy 129 The tumor must be considered un-resectable because of technical 130 considerations or underlying liver disease.
-131 132 3.
+108 109 • Cholangiocarcinoma (CCA), according to Policy 9.5.A: Requirements for Cholangiocarcinoma 110 MELD or PELD Score Exceptions 111 • Cystic fibrosis, according to Policy 9.5.B: Requirements for Cystic Fibrosis MELD or PELD 112 Score Exceptions 113 • Familial amyloid polyneuropathy, according to Policy 9.5.C: Requirements for Familial 114 Amyloid Polyneuropathy (FAP) MELD or PELD Score Exceptions 115 • Hepatic artery thrombosis, according to Policy 9.5.D: Requirements for Hepatic Artery 116 Thrombosis (HAT) MELD or PELD Score Exceptions 117 • Hepatopulmonary syndrome, according to Policy 9.5.E: Requirements for Hepatopulmonary 118 - Syndrome (HPS) MELD or PELD Score Exceptions 119 • Metabolic disease, according to Policy 9.5.F: Requirements for Metabolic Disease MELD or 120 PELD Score Exceptions 121 • Portopulmonary hypertension, according to Policy 9.5.G: Requirements for Portopulmonary 122 Hypertension MELD or PELD Score Exceptions 123 • Primary hyperoxaluria, according to Policy 9.5.H: Requirements for Primary Hyperoxaluria 124 MELD or PELD Score Exceptions 125 • Hepatocellular carcinoma, according to Policy 9.5.1: Requirements for Hepatocellular 126 Carcinoma (HCC) MELD or PELD Score Exception 127 128 9.5.A Requirements for Cholangiocarcinoma (CCA) MELD or 129 PELD Score Exceptions 130 A candidate will receive a MELD or PELD score exception for CCA, if the candidate's 131 transplant hospital meets all the following qualifications: 132 133 1.
+Submits a written protocol for patient care to the Liver and Intestinal Organ 134 Transplantation Committee that must include all of the following: 135 a.
+Candidate selection criteria 136 b.
+Administration of neoadjuvant therapy before transplantation 137 c.
+Operative staging to exclude any patient with regional hepatic lymph node 138 metastases, intrahepatic metastases, or extrahepatic disease 139 d.
+Any data requested by the Liver and Intestinal Organ Transplantation 140 Committee 141 142 2.
+Documents that the candidate meets the diagnostic criteria for hilar CCA with a 143 malignant appearing stricture on cholangiography and one of the following: 144 Biopsy or cytology results demonstrating malignancy 145 Carbohydrate antigen 19-9 greater than 100 U/mL in absence of cholangitis 146 Aneuploidy 147 148 The tumor must be considered un-resectable because of technical 149 considerations or underlying liver disease.
+150 $\frac{1}{2}$ 151 3.
 Submits cross-sectional imaging studies.
-If cross-sectional imaging studies 133 demonstrate a mass, the mass must be single and less than three cm.
-134 4.
-Documents the exclusion of intrahepatic and extrahepatic metastases by cross- 135 sectional imaging studies of the chest and abdomen within 90 days prior to 136 submission of the initial exception request.
-137 5.
-Assesses regional hepatic lymph node involvement and peritoneal metastases 138 by operative staging after completion of neoadjuvant therapy and before liver 139 transplantation.
-Endoscopic ultrasound-guided aspiration of regional hepatic 140 141 lymph nodes may be advisable to exclude patients with obvious metastases before neo-adjuvant therapy is initiated.
-142 6.
-Transperitoneal aspiration or biopsy of the primary tumor (either by endoscopic 143 ultrasound, operative or percutaneous approaches) must be avoided because of 144 the high risk of tumor seeding associated with these procedures.
-145 the high har of turnor account associated with those procedures.
-146 A liver candidate at least 18 years old at the time of registration that meets the 147 requirements for a standardized MELD score exception will be assigned a score that 148 is 3 points below the median allocation MELD at transplant for liver recipients at least 149 18 years old in the DSA where the candidate is registered.
-If the candidate's 150 exception score would be higher than 34 based on this calculation, the candidate's 151 score will be capped at 34.
-152 153 A liver candidate 12 to 17 years old at the time of registration that meets the 154 requirements for a standardized MELD score exception will be assigned a score 155 equal to the median MELD at transplant for all liver recipients in the DSA where the 156 candidate is registered.
+If cross-sectional imaging studies 152 demonstrate a mass, the mass must be single and less than three cm.
+153 4.
+Documents the exclusion of intrahepatic and extrahepatic metastases by cross- 154 sectional imaging studies of the chest and abdomen within 90 days prior to 155 submission of the initial exception request.
+156 5.
+Assesses regional hepatic lymph node involvement and peritoneal metastases 157 by operative staging after completion of neoadjuvant therapy and before liver 158 transplantation.
+Endoscopic ultrasound-guided aspiration of regional hepatic 159 lymph nodes may be advisable to exclude patients with obvious metastases 160 before neo-adjuvant therapy is initiated.